 - Soften fights, the oil serves as a lubricant so their heads will deflect and not cause serious injury to each other.

 6. Surely goodness and mercy shall follow me all the days of my life; and I will dwell in the house of the Lord forever!
 2Corinthians 4:16-18,Revelation21:3-4

-Oh what an awesome & loving Shepherd is our Lord!
-We thank you Lord Jesus, we bless you, we praise your holy name !!
+What an awesome & loving Shepherd is our Lord Jesus!
+We thank you Lord Jesus, we bless you, & praise your Holy name !!

 – Other bible passages related to shepherds & sheep: